unoplatform/workshops/uno-bootcamp/modules/05-Native-intercompatibility/README.md

 ## 💡 What happens when you compile

 With Roslyn, Microsoft open-sourced the C# compiler, but they also exposed a powerful API for code analysis.
-Roslyn provides a easy to access all the syntactic and semantic information that the compiler possesses.
+Roslyn provides easy access to all the syntactic and semantic information that the compiler possesses.
 The folks behind Uno created a [source generator][source-generator] that leverages this power for code generation and, like the Uno platform, it's free and open-source.

 At compile time, there's four main things under the hood that Uno does: